aamnah/notes.aamnah.com/content/workflow/ubuntu-workspaces.md

 - <kbd>start</kbd> + <kbd>LEFT/RIGHT</kbd> - split View left/right
 - <kbd>start</kbd> + <kbd>LEFT/RIGHT</kbd> - split View left/right
 - <kbd>start</kbd> + <kbd>UP/DOWN</kbd> - Maximize/Restore window

----

-The top thing i missed about macOS after switching to a Thinkpad with Ubuntu was the swipe gestures.
-I could three-finger swipe left/right to switch between full screen apps.

-On Ubuntu, i tried to do the same thing by setting up gestures, but it wasn't as smooth as i wanted.

-Ever since i have figured out the shortcuts and started using them, i have felt more productive